heluio/frontend-task-a/swagger.md

 #Oaze.io - Frontend Dev Task

-We would like to learn about how you approach a developement and learn more about your skills.
-In order to do that we have prepares a small task based on our initial MVP mocks.
+We would like to learn about how you approach a development and learn more about your skills.
+In order to do that we have prepared a small task based on our initial MVP mocks.
 The task doeas not have be fully complete to be submitted.

 ### Guides: